lemleysamantha/Project-one/README.md

 ![image](https://user-images.githubusercontent.com/105535250/201024297-268a0e7b-e211-421e-baae-17ab657824ca.png)

 * ### Removing Outliers
-**After visual interpretation, we realized that the lower 5% of the data has very low number of values and the upper 5% of the data was mainly very distinctive values.
-Therefore we decide to drop that portion of the data and set out Price range from 5th to 95th percentile**
+After visual interpretation, we realized that the lower 5% of the data has very low number of values and the upper 5% of the data was mainly very distinctive values.
+Therefore we decide to drop that portion of the data and set the range for price less then or equal to 100,000.

 ![image](https://user-images.githubusercontent.com/105535250/201024542-736df38f-625c-43c2-9a8b-b7b352525008.png)